Pay by Phone Bill Refunds and Charge Disputes 2026: A Complete Guide

 3. Losses from gambling cannot be refunded unless the casino violated responsible gambling rules.

-4. You cannot withdraw winnings back to your mobile balance — use bank, card, or e-wallet instead.
+4. You cannot withdraw winnings back to your mobile balance.
+Use a bank card or an e-wallet instead.

-5. Pay by Mobile disputes are governed by the PSA Code v15, not standard banking regulations.
+5. Pay by Mobile disputes are governed by the PSA Code v15 rather than standard banking regulations.

 6. The four-step refund ladder is: Casino → Payment Provider → Mobile Network → Ofcom/ADR.

-7. Proof such as phone bills, SMS logs, and support ticket IDs is essential to any refund request.
+7. Proof, such as phone bills, SMS logs, and support ticket IDs, is essential for any refund request.

 8. Child spending without parental consent may qualify for a refund under “Innocent Third Party” rules.